munyolec/munyolec.github.io/_posts/2020-07-21-githubpages.md

 The list of top 100 African influencers were scrapped from a website called [100 most influential Twitter users in Africa](https://africafreak.com/100-most-influential-twitter-users-in-africa).
 I used Beautiful Soup to Scrap the twitter handles from the website.
 I then manipulated and cleaned the data using Python Panda's library.

-### Using Beautiful Soup to perform web scrapping.
 It is good practise to start by importing the necessary modules that you will need for this task namely; pandas, numpy, matplotlib and seaborn.
 The line %matplotlib inline is used to easily display the plots that you will create.